Visit the DLC Museum of Natural History!

 The DLCMNH has an active volunteer program.
 Please visit the DLC's volunteer homepage and scroll down to the Museum of Natural History section to find out about opportunities to help us conserve and research the fossil collection.

 Donations play a huge part in the curation and preservation of our fossil specimens and in field expeditions of our Department.
-If you wish to make a donation, please click the button above or feel free to contact our office directly.
+If you wish to make a donation, please click here or feel free to contact our office directly.
 We would love to hear from you!

 The DLCMNH also maintains a wishlist of items that can be purchased directly via the Duke Lemur Center’s amazon.com wishlist.
 (Look for items designated for fossil of DLCMNH use.)
 Select an item from the wishlist, and your gift will be sent directly to the DLCMNH!
 Be sure to include your name and email address in the notes field so we can send a thank-you.